basharjehadi/smart-rental-platform-clean/README.md

 # Smart Rental Platform

-A full-stack, multi-user rental management system designed to connect landlords and tenants seamlessly, supporting individual, group, and business rentals.
-This platform streamlines the entire rental process from property discovery to contract signing, featuring advanced automation, real-time communication, and comprehensive user management.
+A full-stack, multi-user rental management system featuring a **reverse marketplace** where tenants post rental requests and landlords make competitive offers.
+This innovative approach flips the traditional rental model, empowering tenants to define their needs while landlords compete for their business.
+The platform seamlessly connects landlords and tenants, supporting individual, group, and business rentals with streamlined workflows from request posting to contract signing, featuring advanced automation, real-time communication, and comprehensive user management.
+Built as a scalable SaaS solution for the modern rental market.

 ## Key Features

+- **Reverse Marketplace**: Innovative tenant-driven model where tenants post rental requests and landlords compete with competitive offers, flipping traditional rental dynamics.
 - **Role-Based Access Control**: Separate dashboards and functionalities for Tenants, Landlords, and Admins with secure authentication and authorization.
 - **Dynamic Rental Workflows**: Support for Individual Tenants, Group Tenants (with an invitation system), and Business Tenants (with occupant management).
 - **Advanced Landlord Accounts**: Differentiates between Private and Business landlords with a seamless upgrade path and organization management.
-- **Automated Contract Generation**: Dynamically creates and populates bilingual (English/Polish) PDF rental agreements based on user data and property details.
+- **Automated Contract Generation**: Dynamically creates and populates bilingual (English/Polish) PDF rental agreements based on user data and property details, powered by LibreTranslate for accurate language localization.
 - **Digital Signatures**: Securely capture and embed digital signatures from all parties into the final contract for legal compliance.
 - **Real-Time Messaging**: A fully integrated chat system for communication between landlords and tenants with instant notifications.
 - **Payment Integration**: Comprehensive payment processing with support for deposits, rent payments, and multiple payment gateways.